AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/yaml-plugin/defining-custom-plugin/content.md

 ---
 type: lesson
-title: Defining custom plugin
+title: Defining a custom plugin
 focus: /vite.config.ts
 ---

-# Defining custom plugin
+# Defining a custom plugin

-Plugins can have various properties that are listed in [Plugin API | Vite](https://vitejs.dev/guide/api-plugin.html) documentation.
+A plugin is a plain object that defines hooks to modify the way Vite resolves ids, loads and transforms modules, and more.
+It can have various properties that are listed in the [Plugin API | Vite](https://vitejs.dev/guide/api-plugin.html) documentation.
 The only **required property** is `name`.

-Let's start by adding a custom plugin in our Vite configuration.
-To do this, add a new `plugins` property into the Vite configuration.
-The `plugins` should be an array.
+Let's start by adding a custom plugin in our Vite config file.
+To do this, add a new `plugins` array property in the exported config object.

-Inside the `plugins` array, define a new object with `name` `'yaml-plugin'`.
+Then, let's add a new object with `name` `'yaml-plugin'` inside the `plugins` array.

-Successfully defined plugin should be reported in the Preview tab:
+A successfully defined plugin should be reported in the Preview tab:

 > Loaded Vite plugins: yaml-plugin ✅